 Early successes included the long running franchise Nightmare Tenants, Slum Landlords for Channel (C5) – shown all over the world including Netflix – and Diamond Geezers and Gold Dealers (ITV1) which explored London’s secretive jewellery quarter Hatton Garden for the first time on TV.

 Telling powerful crime stories remains a core part of our slate and we are experts in high end drama reconstruction.
 We have made a number of series for Investigation Discovery in the US, including Welcome to Murdertown.
 Closer to home we produced Left for Dead (C5) and Manchester’s Serial Killer?
 (C4).
-We are also proud of creating innovative factual formats like Banged Up Teens (C4), winner of a Content Innovation Award.
+We are also proud of creating innovative factual formats like Banged Up: Teens Behind Bars (C4), winner of a Content Innovation Award.